 I’m independent to a fault and resist reaching out, until I see a card from The Gathering Place.
 Provident Little Company of Mary is offering a “Loss of Spouse” Grief Support Group.
 Even though I’m not Catholic, it’s close to my home so I agree to give it a chance.
 I go to the group for nine weeks and start connecting with other women.
 I start to make friends and surround myself with people who understand.
 “How did you deal with Social Security?”
 “Do you have to take your husband’s name off the mortgage to set up a trust?”
 “What are you doing with his clothes?”
 “Who do you talk to when you are feeling hopeless?”
 And most importantly, “Tell me about your husband, what was he like?”

-It’s two years since I lost the love of my life, and although I’m still grieving I am beginning to have hope.
+It’s three years since I lost the love of my life, and although I’m still grieving I am beginning to have hope.
 I journal every morning to stay in touch with my feelings.
 I honor my husband by sending him loving prayers throughout the day.
 I’ve learned to reach out and ask for help when I need it.
 I know who I can really talk to and who just wants me to move on.
 But mostly I’ve learned that I have not been abandoned.
 I have been loved and cherished by a man I adored, and that love gives me the strength to make it on my own.